JeffersonLab/phaser-client/README.md

 gradlew runClient
 ```

-**Note**: The client should be [configured](https://github.com/JeffersonLab/phaser-client#configure) to connect to the test server and Oracle DB on localhost and therefore `client.properties` should contain:
+**Note**: The default [configuration](https://github.com/JeffersonLab/phaser-client#configure) assumes a connection to the test server and Oracle DB on localhost and therefore `client.properties` contain:
 ```
 server.host=localhost
 server.port=2048